 Support the Trafficking Victims Protection Act Reauthorization Bills

-Senators Charles Grassley (R-IA), John Cornyn (R-TX), Dianne Feinstein (D-CA) and Amy Klobuchar (D-MN) have introduced two bi-partisan Senate bills that reauthorize the Trafficking Victims Protection Act (TVPA).
 The TVPA, originally passed in the year 2000, is the United States' groundbreaking legislation to end human trafficking and provide much-needed assistance to human trafficking victims.
-Bills S.1311 and S.1312 address many issues that have developed since the last reauthorization of the underlying law.
-In particular, these bills emphasize a victim-focused approach to combating human trafficking, while also strengthening restitution to the victims of human trafficking.
-Critically, a number of new provisions specifically add protections for children, as shown in the summary below to educate yourself on this important legislation, and read on to learn how you can help.
+These bills emphasize a victim-focused approach to combating human trafficking, while also strengthening restitution to the victims of human trafficking.
+Critically, a number of new provisions specifically add protections for children.
+View the summary below to educate yourself on this important legislation, and read on to learn how you can help.

 How to help